The Sun has long been set:

 On such a night as this is!

-I am busy working to bring William Wordsworth's "The Sun has long been set" to life through some unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "The Sun has long been set" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

-While you wait for the complete interpretation, I invite you to explore other musical arrangements in my gallery or learn more about William Wordsworth's life and contributions to literature.
+In the meantime, I invite you to explore the poem's themes, structure, and meaning.
+You can also check out the gallery for other musical arrangements or learn more about William Wordsworth's life and contributions to literature.

 Check back soon to experience how "The Sun has long been set" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.